URStreamSight/URStreamSight.github.io/index.md

 # Home of URStreamSight
 **This project is being done in collaboration with [Prairie Robotics](http://www.prairierobotics.com/)**

-# StreamSight Comercial
+# StreamSight Commercial
-As our project comes to a close, [here](https://youtu.be/Qv-Nojs-Al0) is a comercial serving as a light introduction to the problem we are solving and how.
+As our project comes to a close, [here](https://youtu.be/Re9pPXRKULg) is a commercial serving as a light introduction to the problem we are solving and how.

 # Project Introduction Vlog
 The project introduction vlog [video](https://youtu.be/39VHr7tC7xA) has been uploaded.